8BitRain/Payper/README.md

 - [X] Fix bug where active filter highlighting does not change accordingly after a payment is created
 - [X] Fix bug where session token sign in does not work for non-Facebook users (must manually sign in each launch
 - [X] Fix bug where empty notification indicator is rendered in sidebar if user has zero unseen notifications
-- [ ] Don't render existing users in "Invite a Contact to Use Payper" section of UserSearch
+- [X] Fix duplicate user bug in UserSearch
-- [ ] Fix duplicate user bug in UserSearch
+- [X] Don't render contacts in 'Other Payper Users' list
 - [ ] Rethink handling contacts with multiple numbers (if more than one number, use the 'Mobile' number)
 - [ ] Sign-in success on second attempt looks whack
 - [ ] Refactor entire sign-in process (follow another React Native app's example)